SuchithSridhar/Compact-DNA-Data-Structures/rlfm-mem-finder/cds-a5/src/how-to-mem-find.md

-This is a question instruction file on how to run the mem finding algorithm in this directory. `mem_finder.cpp` uses the RLFM index to perform mem finding.
+This is an instruction file on how to run the mem finding algorithm in this directory. `mem_finder.cpp` uses the RLFM index to perform mem finding.

 You will need the BWT of the data and its reversed version.
 In other words,